conan-io/docs/tutorial/consuming_packages/getting_started/different_configurations.rst

-Doing this, Conan will install the *Zlib* shared libraries, generate the files to build with them and also the necessary files to locate those dynamic libraries when running the application.
+Doing this, Conan will install the *Zlib* shared libraries, generate the files to build with them and, also the necessary files to locate those dynamic libraries when running the application.
 Let's build the application again after configuring it to link *Zlib* as a shared library: